Geriatric Physical Therapy Residency

 Observation sites: Johns Hopkins Care at Home and Renaissance Skilled Nursing Facility at Sibley Memorial Hospital

-Prerequisites: an applicant must be a graduate of an accredited physical therapy program and have a valid Maryland physical therapist license.
-Please note, the FSBPT licensure exam must be taken in April 2024 to be able to enter the 2024/2025 cohort.
+Prerequisites: applicant must be a graduate of an accredited physical therapy program, have a valid Maryland physical therapist license and be eligible to work in the United States without visa sponsorship by the PMR department.
+Please note, the FSBPT licensure exam must be taken before your cohort year (dates TBD).

 View program flyer